Reviews You Can Rely On

 What Other Wireless Headphones Should You Consider?

-If your budget is somewhat bigger, you might consider a pair of the best noise cancelling headphones over these.
+If your budget is somewhat bigger, you might consider a pair of noise cancelling headphones over these.
 The top-performing Sony WH-1000XM4 has the best sound quality and impressive noise-canceling properties.
 They are comfortable and easy to use, making the extra hundred dollars feel worthwhile if your wallet allows.

 Michelle Powell and Max Mutter